-Google One, the tech giant's comprehensive paid package deal, offers plenty of features to enhance your online life, but possibly the most interesting of them all is the box-fresh Google VPN – or, more technically, VPN by Google One.
+Google One, the tech giant's comprehensive paid package deal, offers plenty of features to enhance your online life, but the most interesting of all (to us, at least) is the box-fresh Google VPN – or, more technically, VPN by Google One.

-Now taking on the best VPN services that have dominated the consumer side of the industry for well over a decade, VPN is one of the few areas Google has yet to stake a claim in.
+Taking on the best VPN providers is one of the few things Google has yet to go for in earnest, the Google One VPN shows those tides are changing.
 However, although it's certainly got the financial clout and manpower to develop a world-class product, will users really want to use privacy software from a brand well-known for having its business model centred around harvesting the data of its users?

 Here, we'll be running down exactly what the new Google VPN actually offers, how it compares to the current market leaders, who can use it, and whether it's worth your time and money.

 1. ExpressVPN – the best VPN available (opens in new tab)

 If you want an established, proven VPN, then we still recommend ExpressVPN (opens in new tab) over any other service.
 With over 3,000 servers, great speeds, top streaming performance and zero logging policy, it's the full package – plus you can now get three months free on a 12-month plan.